'Houston, we've had a problem': Remembering Apollo 13 at 50

 As mission commander Lovell sees it, he's incredibly lucky.
 Not only did he survive NASA's most harrowing moonshot, he's around to mark its golden anniversary.

 "I'm still alive.
-As long as I can keep breathing, I'm good," Lovell, 92, said in an interview with The Associated Press from his Lake Forest, Ill., home.
+As long as I can keep breathing, I'm good," Lovell, 92, said in an interview with The Associated Press from his Lake Forest, Illinois, home.

 A half-century later, Apollo 13 is still considered Mission Control's finest hour.